 Being diagnosed with a blood cancer can make you feel like you are alone.
 The Bloodline with LLS is here to remind you that after a diagnosis comes hope.
 Listen in as experts and patients guide listeners in understanding diagnosis, treatment, and resources available to blood cancer patients.
 Join Alicia Patten and Lizette Rivera from the Patient Access Education Team at The Leukemia & Lymphoma Society as they explore various survivorship topics.

-Support for this episode provided by Seattle Genetics.
+Support for this episode provided by Novartis.